About the Programme

 The status of Slovene Studies around the world and students

-There are Slovene lectureships (for language, literature and culture) at 60 universities around the world.
-Slovene study programmes are available at many European universities, as well as in the USA, Japan, China and Argentina, while the number of Slovene sections in Slavic Studies departments is increasing each year.
-At 27 foreign universities in Europe students can obtain a degree in Slovene and continue their study of Slovene at postgraduate level.
+There are Slovene lectureships and degree programmes (for language, literature and culture) at around 60 universities around the world.
+Slovene study programmes are available at many European universities, as well as in the USA, Japan, China and Argentina, and the number of Slovene sections in Slavic Studies departments is increasing each year.
+At 28 foreign universities in Europe students can obtain a degree in Slovene and continue their study of Slovene at postgraduate level.

 Centre for Slovene support